jch-code/TrollArmorPlus/README.md

 ﻿# Valheim Custom Troll Armor
-This mod is a re-created based off of [Rainbow Troll Armor Generator](https://www.nexusmods.com/valheim/mods/1309) by Nexus Mods user [@Astafraios](https://www.nexusmods.com/valheim/users/33749005).
+This mod is a re-creation based off of [Rainbow Troll Armor Generator](https://www.nexusmods.com/valheim/mods/1309) by Nexus Mods user [@Astafraios](https://www.nexusmods.com/valheim/users/33749005).
+All credit to **Astafraios** for the original implementation.
+I decided to re-create the mod so I could extend however I wanted to in the future.

-Using the armor-config.json, TrollArmorPlus will generate new Troll Armor pieces on load with custom stats, color, and recipes.

 ## Features

 ### Armor Config
+Using the armor-config.json, TrollArmorPlus will generate new Troll Armor pieces on load with custom stats, color, and recipes.
 Each entry in armor-config.json requires following preoperties